cozy/cozy-contacts/CONTRIBUTING.md

 ## Translations

-The cozy-contacts is translated by json located in `/src/locales`
+The cozy-contacts is translated on a platform called [Transifex][tx].
+[This tutorial][tx-start] can help you to learn how to make your first steps here.
+If you have any question, don't hesitate to ask us!

 ## Community